Statistician Career Video

 Data Analysis

-Statisticians analyze datasets using sophisticated statistical software like R, SAS, SPSS, or Python.
+Statisticians use sophisticated statistical software like R, SAS, SPSS, or Python to analyze datasets.
 Common tasks include:

 - Calculating averages, medians, correlations, and probabilities.